Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: Application and material realization

 \section{Application and material realization}

-With the complete CSVL theory and algorithm above, we employed the high-throughput first-principles calculations to predict CSVL material candidates from the magnetic database MAGNDATA \cite{data_gallego2016magndata} and identified 140 CSVL candidates with the experimentally confirmed desired magnetic structures.
-The full list of 140 CSVL materials and their band structures along high-symmetry lines can be found in Appendix III.
+With the complete CSML theory and algorithm above, we employed the high-throughput first-principles calculations to predict CSML material candidates from the magnetic database MAGNDATA \cite{data_gallego2016magndata} and identified 142 CSML candidates with the experimentally confirmed desired magnetic structures.
+The full list of 142 CSML materials and their band structures along high-symmetry lines can be found in SM III.

-In the following discussion, we choose RuO$_2$ in our database as a representative since it is one of the mostly studied AFMs now and focus on its PZM which has not been studied.
-As shown in Fig.~\ref{fig4}(a), RuO$_2$ has the rutile structure\cite{ruo2_exp,ruo2_spincurrent} and belongs to the tetragonal crystal.
-The magnetic moments in the same Ru atomic layer point to the same $z$ direction, and magnetic moments of two adjacent Ru atomic layers are flipped by a nonsymmorphic magnetic symmetry $\{4'_{001} | 1/2, 1/2, 1/2\}$ to form the $A-$type AFM and its MPG is $\overline{G} = 4'/mm'm$.
+In the following discussion, we choose Rb intercalated V$_2$Te$_2$O in our database as a representative since it is one of the mostly studied AFMs now and focus on its PZM which has not been fully studied.
+As shown in Fig.~\ref{fig4}(a), RbV$_2$Te$_2$O belongs to the tetragonal crystal \cite{RbV2Te2O_1,RbV2Te2O_2,RbV2Te2O_3} and is a collinear AFM with N\'{e}el temperature higher than 300 K \cite{RbV2Te2O_3}.
+The local magnetic moments of V atoms are along the $z$ direction, and two magnetic sublattices formed by different V atoms are connected by magnetic symmetry $\{4'_{001} | 0\}$ and two diagonal mirror symmetry, which guarantee the perfect compensation and zero magnetization.
+The adjacent magnetic layers share the same magnetic order, forming the $C-$type AFM and its MPG is $\overline{G} = 4'/mm'm$.